jtmcgrath/wpc-extended/README.md

 ## Changing Settings

 You can change several settings to customise the plugin.
-These are all method calls which change variables within the WPCSass object in order to change its behaviour.
+These are all method calls which change variables within the WPC_Sass object in order to change its behaviour.

 ### Set Sass Input Directory